lpic2book/src/docs/lpic2.208.1.md

 then requests for all hosts in the `domain.tld` domain will be served by the `www.domain.tld` virtual host.
 The wildcard characters `*` and `?` can be used to match names.
-Apache\* Apache?

 Of course, you can't just make up names and place them in `ServerName` or `ServerAlias`.
-The DNS system must be properly configured ApacheDNS to map those names to the IP address(es) declared in the `NameVirtualHost` directive.
+The DNS system must be properly configured to map those names to the IP address(es) declared in the `NameVirtualHost` directive.